 A LCA process would minimally involve determining the energy and mass inputs, the emission of carbon and other GHGs. and the water balance associated with the production of one unit of product such as a gallon or liter of fuel.
 For example, the amount of energy embodied in an algae-based fuel is compared to the fossil or alternative energy required for its manufacturing.
 This concept is referred to as the net energy ratio (NER) or energy return on investment (EROI) of a given fuel product.3 LCA also factors in the waste products, air emissions, and raw materials.
-Often, the inclusion of co-products from biofuels production can complicate the way LCA boundary conditions are set (as defined in ISO 14040/44) and can impact the LCA outcome for each scenario.
-1,5 The
+General guidelines for guantifying carbon footprint and GHG emissions are given in ISO/TS 14067 and ISO 13065 respectively, while LCA analysis guidance is given in the ISO standards 14040 and 14044.